Discovering the Meaning, Purpose and Context Behind Even the Strangest Prophecies in the Bible

 To expose common pitfalls of human nature

 All throughout the Old Testament, particularly in the books of Jeremiah and Lamentations, God’s chosen nation kept ping-ponging back and forth.
 They’d follow God with fervor for one generation, then fall away the next.
-Some kings followed God, some chose to rule the nation according to their own desires.
+Some kings followed God’s plan; some chose to rule the nation according to their own desires.

 To keep this fickle group of people in check, God sent numerous prophets to get their attention.
-They often needed a stern reminder that their hardships were a consequence of choosing their own way over God’s.
-Instead, they opted for temporary satisfaction of their desires and temptations.
+The people opted for temporary satisfaction of their desires and temptations instead of following God’s plan.
+And because of those decisions, they often needed a stern reminder that their hardships were a consequence of choosing their own way over God’s.

 To help us understand the future